EthanCloin/supplyify/LOGIC.md

 this flexibility might be nice, i don't have to enforce a minimum unitsproduced across the board, it's particular to each product. or it might be confusing, we will see.

-i changed my mind, i want to store the UnitsProduced value at the Product level, keeping it in the junction table results in repeatedly storing the same value when it will be the same for the product and only vary on the ingredient level.
+i changed my mind, i want to store the `UnitsProduced` value at the Product level, keeping it in the junction table results in repeatedly storing the same value when it will be the same for the product and only vary on the ingredient level.

+> I may eventually add a batches table to specifically manage the ratio products to ingredients?